the-events-calendar/image-widget/readme.txt

 * Supports override of template so that you can override the template for your theme!
 * Responsive

+*For more features including support for multiple images, check out our upcoming [Image Widget Plus!](http://m.tri.be/19m8)*

 This plugin is actively supported and we will do our best to help you.
 In return we simply ask 3 things:

 1. Help Out.
 If you see a question on the forum you can help with or have a great idea and want to code it up and submit a patch, that would be just plain awesome and we will shower your with praise.
 Might even be a good way to get to know us and lead to some paid work if you freelance.
 Also, we are happy to post translations if you provide them.
 1. [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4BSPTNFFY6AL6) - if this is generating enough revenue to support our time it makes all the difference in the world.
 1. Support us by buying our Premium plugins.
-In particular, *check out [Events Calendar Pro](https://theeventscalendar.com/product/wordpress-events-calendar-pro/?src=imagewidget) and [Event Tickets Plus](https://theeventscalendar.com/product/wordpress-event-tickets-plus/?src=imagewidget)*.
+In particular, *check out our upcoming [Image Widget Plus!](http://m.tri.be/19m8) or our well established [Events Calendar Pro](https://theeventscalendar.com/product/wordpress-events-calendar-pro/?src=imagewidget) or [Event Tickets Plus](https://theeventscalendar.com/product/wordpress-event-tickets-plus/?src=imagewidget)*.

 [Check us out on GitHub](https://github.com/moderntribe/image-widget) in case you want to add some pull requests or a fork!